philipturner/swift-colab/README.md

 #// After this cell finishes, go to Runtime > Restart runtime.
 ```

-> Tip: If you exceed the time limit or disconnect and delete the runtime, Colab will restart in Python mode.
-That means Swift code will execute as if it's Python code.
-Repeat the process outlined above to return to Swift mode.
+> Tip: If you exceed the time limit of Colab's free tier, it restarts in Python mode.
+That means Swift code executes as if it's Python code.
+In that situatio, repeat the process outlined above to return to Swift mode.

 When Google sponsored S4TF from 2018 - 2021, several Swift Jupyter notebooks were made.
 To run those notebooks now, you must slightly modify them.
 Create a new cell at the top, adding the commands shown above.
 Swift-Colab is backward-compatible with swift-jupyter, so no further changes are necessary.
 If you experience a problem, please [file an issue](https://github.com/philipturner/swift-colab/issues).